 While SHA maintains MTW Block Grant and fungibility authority, we no longer report on this as an MTW activity at HUD's request.
-Previously approved strategies for this activity were:

 - MTW Block Grant: SHA combines all eligible funding sources into a single MTW Block Grant used to support eligible activities. - Operating reserve: Maintain an operating reserve consistent with sound management practices. - Utilization goals: HCV utilization defined by use of budget authority. - Obligation and expenditure timelines: SHA may establish timelines for the obligation and expenditure of MTW funds.